OviOvocny/dr-collector/README.md

 Provide the name of the MISP feed to load from.
 The feeds are configured in **config.py** in the *MISP_FEEDS* dictionary.
 The CLI will only allow feed names that are configured in the dictionary.
 You can also use the help flag to get a list of available choices.

+The feeds dictionary defines the available options (feed names) as keys and the values are a tuple of the feed ID from MISP and the category the feed belongs to, such as *phishing*.

 Use the *label* option to set the label for the loaded domains.
-If you don't provide a label, it will default to *blacklisted*.
+If you don't provide a label, it will default to *misp*.
 The label is also the collection name in the database.

 ### Resolving

 **HEADS UP**: Pinging requires root privileges, because it constructs raw sockets.
 If you don't have root privileges, you can proceed as normal and the pings will be skipped, but errors will be logged.

 To resolve domains in the database, use the `resolve` command: